aureliengervasi/udacity_data_analist/P7 - Design an A B Test/README.md

 - **Number of clicks**: *number of unique cookies to click the "Start free trial" button (which happens before the free trial screener is trigger)*. (dmin=240)

-For the same reasons as above, the trial screener should not impact this metrics.
+For the same reasons, as above, the trial screener should not impact this metrics.

 - **Click-through-probability**: *number of unique cookies to click the "Start free trial" button divided by number of unique cookies to view the course overview page.*(dmin=0.01)